Alun Davies and the big Multistrada eat up a dry Salisbury Plain.

 First off, the Pro comes equipped with an almost tank-like (very apt on Salibury Plain) bash plate and fitted crash bars.
 The footpegs are wide, comfortable and grippy, and the ergonomics when standing are, for my 6ft 2in frame, perfect out of the box.

-Switching the power into the more manageable off-road mode and heading off down heavily rutted lanes laced with bomb crater sized potholes this bike is a total revelation.
-The suspension is phenomenally good at taking the punishment and keeping you on course and, even though the bike is behemoth in size and weight, it is exquisitely well balanced, poised and responsive.
+Switching the power into the more manageable off-road mode and heading off down heavily rutted lanes laced with bomb crater-sized potholes this bike is a total revelation.
+The suspension is phenomenally good at taking the punishment and keeping you on course and, even though the bike is a behemoth in size and weight, it is exquisitely well balanced, poised and responsive.